jerry81/codeingame/G03TowerDefense/strategy.md

 - flatten the heat map to store x and y as props

 - test first step logic - build fire tower at hottest spots

+- next, adapt the first step into general strategy
+  - on every step - try to grab the hottest spots and put guntowers there

+- for very hot spots, build flame towers